GoogleChrome/kino/src/api/04-enhancements/12-background-fetch-api.md

 ## Introduction

-Web applications use the [Fetch API] to fetch resources, including file downloads from the network.
-However if the user closes the application web page or navigates away from it, all in progress `fetch` requests are interrupted and the download halts.
+Web applications use the [Fetch API] to fetch resources, including file downloads, from the network.
+However if the user closes the application web page or navigates away, all in progress `fetch` requests are interrupted and the download halts.

 The [Background Fetch API] allows web applications to offload a download operation to the browser.
 The browser exposes some UI to indicate that a download is in progress.
 When all files are downloaded, it exposes the downloaded data to your service worker.

-[Background Fetch API] allows you to batch many files into a single download operation.
-This is especially useful for downloading media, especially for downloading streaming formats like MPEG DASH that often serve a single media item split into tens or even hundreds of chunks, each in its own file.
+[Background Fetch API] allows you to batch files into a single download operation.
+This is especially useful for downloading media, particularly for downloading streaming formats like MPEG DASH that often serve a single media item split into tens or even hundreds of chunks, each in its own file.

 ## Initiate the download